Saint Thomas Christian cross

-Saint Thomas Christian crosses are ancient crosses associated with the community of Indian subcontinent, who trace their origins to the evangelism of Thomas the Apostle in the 1st century AD.
+Mar Thoma Sleeha (Saint Thomas Cross) or simply Mar Sleeva are ancient crosses associated with the community of Indian subcontinent, who trace their origins to the evangelism of Thomas the Apostle in the 1st century AD.
 The Saint Thomas Christians, which is one of the oldest Christian communities of the world, survive in the Malabar region in state of Kerala, India and have a diaspora in other parts of the Indian subcontinent.
+The crosses are also associated with the Knanaya community of Kerala.
 Saint Thomas Christian crosses are known as Mar Thoma Sleeva (Saint Thomas cross), Indian cross, or Persian Cross in English, as well as Nasrani Sthambam in Malabarese.

 Mar Thoma Sleeva are found at Kadamattom, Muttuchira, Kothanalloor, Kottayam, Pallippuram and Alangad in the South Indian state of Kerala.
 Saint Thomas Christian Crosses have been also found in other parts of the Indian subcontinent, such as Agacaim (Goa), St Thomas Mount (Tamil Nadu), Anuradhapura (Ceylon), Taxila (Pakistan), and in Baltistan.
 Floriated Indian crosses are found at Kottakkavu, Pallipuram and Niranam.
 The large open-air rock crosses known as Nasrani Sthambams are found on the facades of many Thomasine Churches.
-It is recorded that before the arrival of Portuguese explorers there were more than 150 Syriac churches in Malabar/Kerala.
+Before the arrival of Portuguese explorers, there were more than 150 Syriac churches in Malabar/Kerala.

-Mar Thoma Slīva
+Etymology

-Mar Thoma Sleeva is a Syriac term which means Saint Thomas cross.
-Antonio Gouvea, in the sixteenth century work Jornada, states that the old churches of Saint Thomas Christians were full of crosses of the type discovered at S. Thome (Mylapore).
+Mar Thoma Sleeva (also written as Mar Thoma Slīva) is a Syriac-language term which means Saint Thomas cross.

+Antonio Gouvea states in his 16th-century work Jornada that the old churches of Saint Thomas Christians were full of crosses of the type discovered at S. Thome (Mylapore).
 He also states that veneration of the cross is an old custom in Malabar.
-Jornada is the oldest known written document which names the cross cross from (of) Sam Thome (Mylapore".
-The original phrase used is Cruz de Sam Thome, meaning Cross of (from) St Thomas.
-For this reason, it can also mean the "Cross from Sam Thome (Mylapore = Sam Thomé: the name given by the Portuguese to the city of Mylapore).
-Gouvea writes about the veneration of the Cross at Cranganore mentioning it as Cross of Christians.
+Jornada is the oldest known written document which calls the cross cross from (of) Sam Thome (Mylapore).
+The original phrase used is Cruz de Sam Thome, meaning "Cross of (from) St. Thomas".
+For this reason, it can also mean "Cross from Sam Thome", where Mylapore is equivalent to Sam Thomé, the name that the given by the Portuguese to the city of Mylapore.
+Gouvea also writes about the veneration of the Cross at Cranganore (Kodungallur), mentioning it as Cross of Christians.